Realtime-Operating-System/Task-3---task-indicator/README.md

 ## Hardware Requirements
 1. Microcontroller: STM32F103C8T6.
-2. Development Board: Blue Pill (STM32F103C8T6).
+2. Breadboard.
-3. LEDs: Two external LEDs (Red and Green), or you can use onboard LEDs if available.
+3. LEDs: External LEDs (Red and Green), or you can use onboard LEDs if available.
 4. IDE/Toolchain: STM32CubeMX, STM32CubeIDE, or any supported ARM GCC toolchain.

 ## Software Requirements